gsec/FLaMe/docs/flame.rst

 The options here are set as how the program behaves, while in `sim_params.yaml` we define simulations specific parameters.

-Output: It is easiest to set an environment variable and fLame outputs data relative to that path. `$ export FLAME_OUTPUT=/your/path/here`
+Output: It is easiest to set an environment variable and Flame outputs data relative to that path. ``$ export FLAME_OUTPUT=/your/path/here``

 Distance => `DIFF_CAP`: This variable denotes the maximum distance (in atomic radii) until which atoms are considered nearest neighbors when checked.
 For touching atoms this